Wix vs Shopify — Which is Better in 2024?

 BigCommerce, Squarespace, Webflow

-Let’s start our deep dive off with a look at the background of Wix and Shopify.
+Now, let’s start the in-depth comparison with a look at the background of Wix and Shopify.

 Wix and Shopify: the background